Asymptotically Unbiased Synthetic Control Methods by Moment Matching: Abstract

 \section{Abstract}

-\emph{Synthetic control methods} (SCMs) have become a crucial tool for causal inference in comparative case studies.
-The fundamental idea of SCMs is to estimate counterfactual outcomes for a treated unit by using a weighted sum of observed outcomes from untreated units.
-The accuracy of the synthetic control (SC) is critical for estimating the causal effect, and hence, the estimation of SC weights has been the focus of much research.
-In this paper, we first point out that existing SCMs suffer from an \emph{implicit endogeneity problem}, which is the correlation between the outcomes of untreated units and the error term in the model of a counterfactual outcome.
-We show that this problem yields a bias in the causal effect estimator.
-We then propose a novel SCM based on \emph{density matching}, assuming that the density of outcomes of the treated unit can be approximated by a weighted average of the densities of untreated units (i.e., a mixture model).
-Based on this assumption, we estimate SC weights by matching moments of treated outcomes and the weighted sum of moments of untreated outcomes.
-Our proposed method has three advantages over existing methods.
-First, our estimator is asymptotically unbiased under the assumption of the mixture model.
-Second, due to the asymptotic unbiasedness, we can reduce the mean squared error for counterfactual prediction.
-Third, our method generates full densities of the treatment effect, not only expected values, which broadens the applicability of SCMs.
-We provide experimental results to demonstrate the effectiveness of our proposed method.
+{Synthetic Control Methods (SCMs) have become a fundamental tool for comparative case studies.
+The core idea behind SCMs is to estimate treatment effects by predicting counterfactual outcomes for a treated unit using a weighted combination of observed outcomes from untreated units.
+The accuracy of these predictions is crucial for evaluating the treatment effect of a policy intervention.
+Subsequent research has therefore focused on estimating SC weights.
+In this study, we highlight a key endogeneity issue in existing SCMs—namely, the correlation between the outcomes of untreated units and the error term of the synthetic control, which leads to bias in both counterfactual outcome prediction and treatment effect estimation.
+To address this issue, we propose a novel SCM based on moment matching, assuming that the outcome distribution of the treated unit can be approximated by a weighted mixture of the distributions of untreated units.
+Under this assumption, we estimate SC weights by matching the moments of the treated outcomes with the weighted sum of the moments of the untreated outcomes.
+Our method offers three advantages: first, under the mixture model assumption, our estimator is asymptotically unbiased; second, this asymptotic unbiasedness reduces the mean squared error in counterfactual predictions; and third, our method provides full distributions of the treatment effect rather than just expected values, thereby broadening the applicability of SCMs.
+Finally, we present experimental results that demonstrate the effectiveness of our approach.}